 From Frank Sinatra to Pachelbel Canon, White Christmas to the Carpenters, we enjoy playing a wide repertoire of swing, classical, showtune, festive, popular and easy listening music from around the world to suit any occasion.
 Many arranged (and composed) by well-known accordion figures, such as Rudolf Würthner and Adolf Götz, to take advantage of the flexibility and tone of the instrument.

-Below is a selection from a recent performance at Bury St Edmunds Cathedral:
+Here is a selection from recent performances:

 We've been known to travel some distances for the love of playing, but our concerts are most frequently within the East Anglia area.
 Some forthcoming dates include: